The international standard for fighting corruption

 The ISO requires business associated or business partners to be included in the financial and non-financial controls.
 In high-risk cases ISO 37001 also calls for the business partners of the business associates to be checked.
-ISO-certified organizations should require these checks from their direct business partners.
+ISO-certified organizations should require these risk and compliance checks from their direct business partners.

-If the corruption risk is classed as low, it is not necessary to demand that business partners carry out checks.
-In this situation the check of the organization’s own business partners is sufficient.
+If the corruption risk is classed as low, it is not necessary to demand that business partners carry out risk and compliance checks.
+In this situation, the check of the organization’s own business partners is sufficient.

 Internally, a dual control principle for important transactions may be enough.
 In dealing with external partners, corruption often occurs in connection with procurement procedures.
 A transparent procurement procedure for important transactions can prevent corruption.

 The review process involves identifying and categorizing the risks within the organization and among third parties so that they can be tackled effectively.
 In other words, this is a risk-based approach.

 If corruption risks are identified internally or among partners, suppliers and other business partners, the due diligence checks described in the “Review” section must be rigorously performed and documented.